Kaveri-Vaidya/Cisco-Networking-Labs/labs/4. cisco-router-switch-basics/README.md

 found genuinely interesting: what actually happens at the physical layer when speed and duplex settings don't agree.
 CDP also made an appearance — Cisco's built-in neighbor discovery protocol that I hadn't touched before.
+Enabled by default but the cases where it needs to be manually disabled.

 ---
 <img width="680" height="205" alt="Screenshot 2026-05-28 102424" src="https://github.com/user-attachments/assets/671b3314-2880-4624-9a8d-82a36d82fc17" />